 Attorney for schools says Kansas funding bill is inadequate

-Republican Rep. Don Hineman of Dighton said there is no way to phase in $534 million in less than five years with current revenue and there is no willingness among lawmakers to raise taxes.
+Republican Rep. Don Hineman of Dighton said there’s no way to phase in funding in fewer than five years with current revenue, and there is “absolutely no appetite for raising taxes within the legislature,” he said.

 Supporters, including Gov. Jeff Colyer, believe that annual growth in tax revenues will cover the cost.